2016 National League Division Series

-The 2016 National League Division Series were two best-of-five-game series to determine the participating teams in the 2016 National League Championship Series.
-The three divisional winners (seeded 1-3) and a fourth team—the winner of a one-game Wild Card playoff— played in two series.
+The 2016 National League Division Series were two best-of-five-game series on the National League side in Major League Baseball’s 2016 postseason to determine the participating teams in the 2016 National League Championship Series.
+The three divisional winners (seeded 1–3) and a fourth team—the winner of a one-game Wild Card playoff— played in two series.
 FS1 and MLB Network carried all the games in the United States.